salifbaky/salifbaky/README.md

 I'm currently learning all things about development and specifically how to learn it.
 I'm looking to collaborate on many projects to see all the methodoly development in the world, good luck for me!
 <br><br>
-•How to reach me: bakayoko.salif@eranoveacademy.ci More about SAYNA: https://sayna.io/
+•How to reach me: bakayoko.salif@eranoveacademy.ci <br>
+More about SAYNA: https://sayna.io/
 <br><br>
 --> To the pleasure of exchanging and/or collaborating together <-